 If you have a service manual, you can follow the steps to check the wiring and connections.
 However, this isn’t a task that should be done without extensive automotive knowledge.

-Also, check the light bulbs in the rear if the right type is installed, like mentioned earlier in the article.
+Also, check the light bulbs in the rear to see if the right type is installed, like mentioned earlier in the article.

 When all else fails, you should take your car to a mechanic.
 You don’t want to take chances with the braking system, even if it is only an issue with the light.